 - IPv6 addresses

+Borrowing more host bits to network bits can define more sub-networks.
 As we know that IPv4 has 4 octets and the octet boundaries are /8, /16, and /24.
-Networks are most easily subnetted at these octet boundaries.
+Networks subnetting at octet boundaries are so easy.
 The table in the figure identifies prefix lengths, subnet masks equivalent to prefix, the network and host bits, and the number of hosts each subnet can connect. observe that longer prefix lengths mean less number of host per network.

 Subnetting on the Octet Boundaries